-FRF Disability Mainstreaming Resource Kit Approved by: Tshikululu Social Investments, May 2016 Developed by Ukuba Management CC e different coloured soap dispensers and toilet roll et seats on white fittings or dark tiles behind white backgrounds or vio For access doors e that contrasts with Lighting.
-Minimise reflection with the reduce glare by the line of vision.
-Avoid glare from de Increase the level Change lighting level Presentations/Public Speaking/Speathis.
-Presentations/Public Speaking/Speathis.
-If there are blind personal solide/picture/inford Ideally you should of the input prior to blind/visually imparts.
-The size of letters use dark switch and socket plates for light ice versa. e.g. paint the door or the door frame in a colour the adjoining wall to facilitate its identification. the use of non-reflective finishes and glass. he careful positioning luminaries out of the direct daylight by closing blinds or curtains.
+FRF Disability Mainstreaming Resource Kit Approved by: Tshikululu Social Investments, May 2016 Developed by Ukuba Management CC for fittings e.g. use different coloured soap dispensers and toilet roll holders, dark toilet seats on white fittings or dark tiles behind white wash hand basins.
+For switches e.g. use dark switch and socket plates for light backgrounds or vice versa.
+For access doors e.g. paint the door or the door frame in a colour that contrasts with the adjoining wall to facilitate its identification.
+Lighting.
+Minimise reflection with the use of non-reflective finishes and glass. reduce glare by the careful positioning luminaries out of the direct line of vision.
+Avoid glare from daylight by closing blinds or curtains.
+Increase the level of ambient light.
+Change lighting levels gradually to enable adaptation of the eye.
+Presentations/Public Speaking/Speeches and using projectors and other devices for Avoid glare from daylight by closing blinds or curtains.